 News & Insights

-Wilberforce Chambers recently held a discussion on the state of the commercial landlord and tenant relationship and the impact of COVID-19 on its future.
+Wilberforce Chambers held a discussion concerning the state of the commercial landlord and tenant relationship and the impact of COVID-19 on its future.

 The discussion was moderated by Liz Hamson, Editor of Property Week, and included four contributing panellists – Joanne Wicks QC of Wilberforce Chambers, Tiffany Scott QC of Wilberforce Chambers, Nick Wood of Cameron McKenna Nabarro and David Cooper of David Cooper & Co.